You should have (or expect to be awarded) an undergraduate degree of at least upper second class standard in psychology or a similar relevant subject.

 Led by chartered forensic clinical psychologist Dr Caoimhe McAnena, the MSc also includes contributions from world-class researchers and practitioners who will teach on the programme and supervise research projects.

-One of the major strengths of this course is our strong links with local forensic mental health services, and for 2015 entry we're offering up to five studentships that will cover your tuition fees and a placement opportunity, enabling you to study part-time while working part-time in an NHS or prison setting.
+One of the major strengths of this course is our strong links with local forensic mental health services.
+Our studrntships cover tuition fees and a placement opportunity, enabling students to study part-time while working in an NHS or prison setting.

 Qualification and course duration